 Ans.
 I regularly followed many websites to gather material, books, pdfs and previous papers some of them include-

 Ans.
 For Quantitative Ability, I tried to be generic and worked towards strengthening my basics.
-I also tried solving the problems with alternate possible solutions which helps you a lot in analyzing each questions with different aspects along with increasing the ability of answering the questions right and on time.
-I practiced more vivid range of problems, to get used to all the difficult ones.
+I also tried solving the problems with alternate possible solutions which help you a lot in analyzing each question with different aspects along with increasing the ability to answer the questions right and on time.
+I practiced a more vivid range of problems, to get used to all the difficult ones.

 Ans.
 Arun Sharma- Logical Reasoning and Data Interpretation book for beginners

 Nishit Sinha - The Pearson Guide to Quantitative Aptitude and Data Interpretation for the CAT-- To enhance strengths

 TIME Data interpretation and Logical Reasoning for checking out the type of questions which are normally asked.
 Test Fundas’ Logical Reasoning and Data Interpretation Module.

 Ans.
 For me, the DI section can be divided into two key areas:

 1. Data Interpretation asks you to scan and make sense of data given in various forms such as tables, charts, and graphs (pie charts, bar graphs et al).
 This section demands number crunching and computations from the test taker.
 The challenge to crack this type of questions is to swiftly identify the data, analyze and interpret the data.